 I choose explanation, not assumption

-Since explaining my craft is hard enough as it is, I have chosen to use a title that comes with a little less baggage.
+Since explaining my craft is hard enough as it is, I have chosen to use a title that suits me and my activities best.
 So I picked hagetisse.
 Using a fairly little known word maybe means I will more often have to explain what I do, but at least I will not have to deal with a mountain of assumptions that don’t have anything to do with me.
 I rather start with a clean slate.
-Doesn’t mean I’m anything other than a witch, though 😉
+Doesn’t mean I’m not surreptitiously an old witch, though.
+Who knows… 😉